btcpayserver/blog/blog/_posts/btcpay-server-1-5-0.md

 We're building the dashboard with flexibility in mind, and the goal is extend its functionality via the plugin system.

-We'd love to hear what do you think about the dashboard and how it works for you.
-Let us know what kind of data would you help you better manage your store.
+We'd love to hear what you think about the dashboard and how it works for you.
+Let us know what kind of data would help you better manage your store.

 ## Payout processor 🤖